Linkgls/Linsheng-Linkgls-intern-repo/Milestones_3/git_understanding.md

 1. Hard for debug: Make it difficult to identify the root cause of issues.
 2. Complicate Code History: A messy commit log can make it hard to trace changes.
 3. Slow Down Team Productivity: May need to spend extra time deciphering the intent behind changes.
+---
+- **What Does Git Bisect Do?**
+Git bisect is a command-line tool that uses a binary search algorithm to help identify which commit introduced a bug. "git bisect start/reset" is the Start and End command line.
+By using the command line "git bisect bad" "git bisect good" to mark the known bad and good commits.
+Git bisect will automatically test intermediate commits, which will reducing the number of steps needed to pinpoint the faulty change.
+- **When Would You Use It in a Real-World Debugging Situation?**
+1. A bug appears unexpectedly in a large commit history.
+2. The error isn’t easily reproducible by inspecting recent changes manually.
+3. To reduce manual effort.
+- **How Does It Compare to Manually Reviewing Commits?**
+1. **Efficiency**: By using binary search, it will be much faster than manually checking every commit.
+2. **Accuracy:** It systematically tests commits to identify the original problematic one, reducing the likelihood of human error.
+3.  **Automation:** Git bisect can integrate with scripts to automatically run tests on each commit, further streamlining the debugging process.